microsoft/multicluster-gitops/readme.md

   ./utils/add-cluster.sh YOUR_CLUSTER_NAME
   ```
-  This will create flux-system namespace in your cluster in create a few folders in the repo
+  This will create flux-system namespace in your cluster and create a few folders in the repo
+  YOUR_CLUSTER_NAME may be a cluster group name, so every time we are adding a new cluster from the group we are specifying the same group name.

 - Commit and push changes created by add-cluster.sh
 - Check that new infra namespaces are created in the cluster, such as "nginx"
   ```